awesome-spectral-indices/awesome-spectral-indices/README.rst

 - :code:`C1`: Coefficient 1 for the aerosol resistance term (e.g. Used for EVI).
 - :code:`C2`: Coefficient 2 for the aerosol resistance term (e.g. Used for EVI).
 - :code:`cexp`: Exponent used for OCVI.
+- :code:`nexp`: Exponent used for GDVI.
+- :code:`alpha`: Weighting coefficient used for WDRVI.

 The kernel indices are constructed using a special type of parameters: